 We all tell stories, regardless of why type of job or career we choose to have.
 Stories are what make the world go round.
 As a writer, I know the importance of a good story - they can be educational or relaxing, entertaining or warning.
 Stories about our past can help inspire others, whilst stories of dragons and fairies can ensure our children effortlessly drift off to sleep.

 However, there are other types of story too.
-There’s the little white lies we tell ourselves and others.
+There are the little white lies we tell ourselves and others.
 We’re not always sure if we’re protecting ourselves or the other person, be we feel the need to protect something or someone, with this little stories.
-And then there’s the stories we tell ourselves – about our personalities, our lives and our thoughts.
+And then there are the stories we tell ourselves - about our personalities, our lives and our thoughts.
 These stories aren’t always for our benefit.
 We don’t always consciously hear them and we don’t always know that we’re listening to them.

 Stories have the ability to inspire us, educate us and move us forward, but they can also scare us, unsettle us.
 Sometimes, we use stories to actually keep us stuck and, what often makes this really sad is, we’re most likely to use these stories on ourselves!